 Make it a quick one.

 A very quick one.
-Yes, I totally agree that Sudan has been formed since independence with a false ideology that we call Arabism, so it’s a mix of the Arab culture and the Islamic religion that applies to all systems and institutions.
-So Sudan politically formed in this way, and this doesn’t allow the representation of the other Sudan, which is very diverse and multicultural from the far north to the south.
+Yes, I totally agree that Sudan has been formed since independence with a false ideology that we call Arabism, so it is a mix of the Arab culture and the Islamic religion that applies to all systems and institutions.
+So Sudan politically formed in this way, and this does not allow the representation of the other Sudan, which is very diverse and multicultural from the far north to the south.
 And this created a problem: the Bashir regime, Janjaweed, Muslim Brotherhood, the ultra leftists or communists, the Arab nationalists, all of these are products of the same false ideology applied through sixty years.

 My question now is for you as an American activist who is working closely with Sudan and you have seen and you mentioned that there are two revolutions, one that started earlier because there are people who faced oppression since the beginning, and especially the beginning of Bashir’s jihadist regime, and now we have protestors who are protesting, who have recently come to revolt against Sudan.
 And so this peaceful uprising and these two revolutions, the violent who are either defending themselves in East Sudan or Darfur or Blue Mountain or early in south Sudan and we have the peaceful demonstrations.